MatteoSquarz/OOP-Sensors/README.md

 # OOP-Sensors
-Project for the OOP's course for the University of Padua
+Project for the OOP's course at the University of Padua